White Box Methods for Explanations of Convolutional Neural Networks in Image Classification Tasks: Topology of Explanation Methods for Image Classification Tasks

 The term "white box" implies a clear box that symbolizes the ability to see into the inner workings of the model i.e. its architecture and the parameters.
 Due to the extensive research in DNNs, they are not unknown architectures anymore and studies like Yosinski et al.\cite{yosinski2014transferable} have been able to show the types of features that are learnt at the different layers in a DNN.
 Therefore, multiple methods aim to exploit the available knowledge of the network itself to create a better understanding of the prediction and the internal logic of the network thus allowing for further optimization of the architecture and hyperparameters of the model.

-In this review work, we propose to deal with the specific case of Deep neural network classifiers such as convolutional neural networks (CNNs).
-We propose the following taxonomy for existing "white-box" methods based on their approach used for generating explanations: i) Methods based on Linearization of the Deep-CNN, ii) Methods based on network structure, iii) Methods based on Adversarial approach.
-Due to the exploding research in the field, we do not claim to be complete in our taxonomy, but believe to have addressed the main trends.
+In this overview, we propose to deal with the specific case of Deep Neural network classifiers such as convolutional neural networks (CNNs).
+There has been an abundance in the methods proposed to explain the decisions of the CNNs and we need to have a systematic way to compare and understand how they provide the explanations.
+To do that we propose the following taxonomy for existing "white-box" methods based on their approach used for generating explanations: i) Methods based on Linearization of the Deep-CNN, ii) Methods based on network structure, iii) Methods based on Adversarial approach.
+Due to the exploding research in the field, we do not claim to be complete in our taxonomy but believe to have addressed the main trends.
+The main idea is to have a compact grouping of the different methods so that they can be studied based on the similarity of their approach, while also presenting a new group for a method that has a very different approach when compared to others e.g. the adversarial methods.
+We present in detail the common characteristics of the methods grouped into a category in further sections.